 The simultaneous roll out of ICT and electricity lowers the cost of the installation, thus enabling a grid connection of rural areas at a lower cost for local municipalities.
 Furthermore, they profit from the combined revenues of electricity and ICT consumption.

 The team conducted a site survey to reassess the possibility of combining electrification and ICT and successfully refined their business model in the test phase.
-The first fiber installation is planned for September and the first trainings will be conducted in October.
+The first fiber installations and trainings will be conducted at the end of 2019.

 Offering access to energy and ICT to urban and rural communities, especially those who cannot afford grid connection